 When several clients regularly fail to make payments on time, it can be a frustrating and confusing experience.
-Even more so, delayed payments can impact your business.
+Even more so, delayed payments can impact your business, regardless of the reason.
 If you’ve noticed an uptick in your clients falling late on their payments, it’s time to do a bit of analyzing and introspection to determine the root cause.
 From there, you can understand what changes you need to make to resolve the problem.

 Why do customers delay payments?
-Explore several reasons why payments are delayed and how you can fix them.
+Explore several reasons why payments are late and how you can fix them.

 1. The Customer Says They Already Paid

 Often, customers will tell you they already paid a bill when your records say they haven’t.
 This discrepancy can cause a few headaches and some confusion for both parties involved.

 In some cases, you’ll find that the issue is simply that you sent them the invoice at the same time they sent you their payment, resulting in the two passing each other in the mail.
 The solution here is to think about moving to an e-invoicing system so that your customers only pay after the invoice is posted in the system.

 However, you might also have problems with your cash application methods.
 The issue could be that your customers are correct that they’ve already paid — your system is just outdated or unorganized.
 Make sure you’re properly applying payments to the right invoices and accounts as a company to make the payment process easier.

 An invoice dispute may come in a few different forms.
 Maybe a customer was told by your sales team they get 20% off on a certain order, but your accounts payable team was never aware that was the case.
 As a result, they charged the customer more than they expected to be charged, and now they’re disputing the payment.
 No matter the reason, a customer payment dispute can lead to a delay.